Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 WHEN CAN YOU GO?
 HOW CAN YOU BOOK?

-Our London 1-week hospital work experience takes place during:
+Our London 1-week hospital work experience takes place on various start dates during :

 You can see all the specific dates by visiting here.